ssaring/sportstracker/sportstracker/docs/README.txt

 Notes for Garmin users
 ----------------------

-The current ExerciseViewer version displays only exercise and lap data for Garmin TCX files.
-The support for sample (or trackpoint) data will come in a future version.

 The data stored in the recorded TCX files is sometimes wrong or imprecise.
 ExerciseViewer can only display the stored data, it can't decide whether the recorded data makes sense or not.